CDRT/docs/dash/dash_top.md

 ### Text Redirection

 Text redirection provides BIOS-assisted console and keyboard redirection to a remote computer terminal.
 Boot progress, BIOS setup screen, command line OS or command line diagnostic console text are redirected to the AMC terminal.
-Text redirection can be to use either Telnet or SSH
+Text redirection can be set to use either Telnet or SSH

 To use text redirection: